 The University of Missouri - Kansas City (UMKC) Edgar L. and Rheta A. Berkley Child and Family Development Center (CFDC) was established in June of 1993.
 UMKC' School of Education and an interdisciplinary team of experts worked together to develop a state-of-the-art early childhood school.
-Berkley is part of UMKC's School of Education and serves as a learning laboratory for early childhood students, the School of Education, UMKC campus and the Greater Kansas City Community.
-As a resource to others, Berkley enrolls children of UMKC employees, students, and the community.
+Berkley is part of UMKC's School of Education, Social Work, and Psychological Sciences (SESWSP) and serves as a learning laboratory for early childhood students, SESWSP, UMKC campus and the Greater Kansas City Community.
+As a resource to others, Berkley enrolls children of UMKC employees, faculty, students, and the community.